 A person’s name is a part of their identity and shows that they are real – they exist.
 Using Lovelet’s name out loud reminds us that they lived and were a part of our family.

 At the Tommy’s Awards 2017 we met Michelle and her husband Andy.
-Michelle is the blogger behind Dear Orla and her new blog from the other chair.
-On her
+Michelle is the blogger behind Dear Orla and her new blog From the Other Chair.
+On her blog you can see how she carries Orla’s name and memory with her.
+She traces it in the steam on the mirror and writes it in the sand at the beach.

 If your friend is comfortable with you doing so, use their child’s name.
 Honour their memory.